-Last Updated on October 15, 2021 by Sarah Gallagher
+Last Updated on November 9, 2021 by Lady

 Adjusting to your new environment after the death of your spouse includes what to do with your dead person’s possessions.

 It’s very difficult to live in your house after the death of your spouse because this is a place that you have lived together most of your relationship, if not all of it.
 You got married.
 You had plans.
 This was YOUR space together.
 Not anymore.

 When you come home after they die, you don’t know what’s going on.
 When you become a widow or a widower, you lose your old identity.
 So when you show up to this house, which is where you’re supposed to be but they’re not there, everything feels off and wrong.

 You’re feeling uncomfortable being there because you’re not in your familiar skin, you’re in a different person’s skin, your new self that you can’t recognize in a space that wasn’t meant for this new self to be.
 It’s difficult.